icure/medtech-docs/sdks/explanations/data-model/data-model-healthcare-element.md

 ## When Should I Use a Healthcare Element?

-You should use a Healthcare Element when a [Data Owner](/sdks/glossary#data-owner) wants to specify an underlying condition related to a Patient, to a visit or to a set of measurements associated to a Patient.
+You should use a Healthcare Element when a [Data Owner](/{{ sdk }}/glossary#data-owner) wants to specify an underlying condition related to a Patient, to a visit or to a set of measurements associated to a Patient.

 ## How is a Healthcare Element Related to Other Entities?

 A Healthcare Element:
-- may be associated to one or more Data Samples to give a context to their measurements.
+- may be associated to one or more {{ Services }} to give a context to their measurements.
-- may use Codings to associate its medical information to the codes of a [Terminology](/sdks/glossary#terminologies).
+- may use Codings to associate its medical information to the codes of a [Terminology](/{{ sdk }}/glossary#terminologies).

 ## Examples

 ### A Patient Registering Their Symptoms

 A Patient has a period tracking app and wants to register that her period started and that she is experiencing a headache.
-She will create a Healthcare Element to register that her period started, then she will create a Data Sample associated to the Healthcare Element to register the headache.
+She will create a Healthcare Element to register that her period started, then she will create a {{ Service }} associated to the Healthcare Element to register the headache.

 <!-- file://code-samples/explanation/patient-creates-data-sample/index.mts snippet:patient can create DS and HE-->
 ```typescript